GENERAL TERMS OF DELIVERY of Beck Sensortechnik GmbH

 8.3 If shipment is delayed due to circumstances imputable to the orderer, the risk shall pass to the orderer from the day of readiness for shipment.
 In this case, we shall be entitled to store the goods at our discretion, at the expense and risk of the orderer, and demand payment of the agreed price.
 In respect of the costs, we shall be entitled to charge a flat rate of 0.5 % of the invoiced amount per commenced month.
 We reserve the right to prove higher costs, and the orderer reserves the right to prove lower costs.

 9. Retention of Title

-9.1 We shall retain title to our goods (“goods under retention of title”) until all receivables, including future receivables, arising from the business relationship as a whole, including all incidental receivables, have been fully paid and all bills of exchange and cheques submitted have been honored.
+9.1 We shall retain title to our goods (“goods under retention of title”) until all receivables, including future receivables, arising from the business relationship as a whole, including all incidental receivables, have been fully paid and all bills of exchange and cheques submitted have been honoured.
 In the case of a running account, the title retained shall be deemed to be security for the balance receivable.